nocproject/noc-k8s/Readme.md

 read `run.sh` for more details.

-run_yandex sholud init yandex kubernetes if you already has one. teadown.sh -- should do its best to delete everyting
+run_yandex sholud init yandex kubernetes if you already has one. teardown.sh -- should do its best to delete everything

 WARNING